codefresh-io/docs.codefresh.io/_docs/getting-started/ci-codefresh.md

 ## Linting/validating

-Linting and validation tools which perform static analysis on source code or other resources are also integral part of pipelines.
+Linting and validation tools which perform static analysis on source code or other resources are also integral parts of pipelines.
 Codefresh pipelines can use any linter tool that is bundled with a Docker image.
 Codefresh can also validate files that are not source-code, such as markup-language files (XML/YAML/JSON), infrastructure files (Terraform, or Kubernetes resource files).

 Most static analysis tools are CLI-based, and can be easily used in a Codefresh pipeline.